WebDevStudios/wds-site-documentation/readme.txt

 When an agency hands a site off to the client, they should also provide documentation on how to use the site, even if the site is mostly "vanilla WordPress."
 This plugin makes it easy to set up a documentation section in the WordPress dashboard.

+= Can I turn off the buttons so the documentation can't be changed accidentally? =

+Absolutely!
+See the "Filters for developers" section.

 = Can you build my site? =